EDRN/eke.specimens/eke/specimens/README.txt

 Heather also wants the selection boxes to be narrower::

     >>> browser.contents
-    '...#left-area...width: 15em;....left-area-js...margin-left: 15em;...'
+    '...#left-area...width: 17em;....left-area-js...margin-left: 17em;...'

+Note that they're not so narrow as 15em, but as 17em, because Dan wants ERNE to be known as "EDRN Specimen System".

-There has *got* to be a better way of doing that, though.
+There has *got* to be a better way of doing those style changes, though.
 See ``faceted_specimens_view.pt`` for explanation.